 Customers comprise of potential and prospective buyers of a firms product.
 Potential buyers are those already buying the company products; while prospective buyers are those that are not yet buying the company's product, but that are capable of buying the company's product in a very close future (Kotler & Keller, 2006).
 Madu, 2018 states that the summary of the marketing philosophies proves that until the customer buys a product, the exchange process is yet consummated and the survival of the organization is doubtful.
 Therefore, the aim of every marketing effort is to satisfy the customers.
-This is because if the customer patronage is the frequency of purchase of the firm's product by the customers.
+This is because if the customer is not satisfied, there will not be repeat patronage of the firm's product by the customers.
 The marketing concept therefore states that for a company to survive and maintain steady growth, customer repeat patronage must be sustained by the application of relevant marketing strategies to the appropriate market targets identified after successful segmentation of the markets (Blyth, 2003).